Check 'Plays -> Board Game Plays -> Chronological' for comprehensive entries.

 In 1998, my parents (with my permission - ugh!) sent all my board games to an auction house, where I'm sure somebody got the lot for $1.

 I started collecting games again informally since 2002, trying to re-amass my childhood collection I so foolishly let go of a few years before.
 Some of those games were worth getting again, some were not.
 But everything I was going for was nostalgic, and often themed on 1980s childhood movies.
-And then on a summer's day in 2007, I took part in a spirited round of Catan
+And then on January 19, 2007, I took part in a spirited round of Catan

 (only casually hearing about it before).
 This opened my eyes to games completely different than what I was familiar with.
 A Google search of 'Settlers' brought me to BGG.
 That was the start of a ravenous hunger for all things cardboard.Components